 LIHI Certificate #22 - Black Bear Lake Project, Alaska

-Because there are rainbow trout in the lake, a screened intake is used to prevent fish from going into the penstock.
-A siphon, which is set up on the crest of land at the edge of the lake, is used initially to draw water out of the lake.
-Once the siphon is established, water passes through both a high density polyethylene pipe (HDPE) and steel penstock to the valve house where flow can be turned on or shut off without losing the siphon.
-The valve house also has a bypass pipe for bypassing flows to the creek when additional water is needed in the anadromous reach below the powerhouse.
-When the valve is opened at the valve house, the water flows through approximately 4,900 feet of pipe, some of which is buried and other above ground, to the powerhouse and the turbine.
+A screened intake is used to prevent fish from entering the penstock.
+The siphon, which is set up on the crest of land at the edge of the lake, is used initially to draw water out of the lake.
+Once the siphon is established, water passes through a high-density polyethylene pipe (HDPE) and steel penstock to the valve house where flow can be turned on or shut off without losing the siphon.
+The valve house also has a bypass pipe for bypassing flows to the creek when additional water is needed in the reach below the powerhouse.
+When the valve is opened at the valve house, the water flows through approximately 4,900 feet of pipe, some of which is buried and some above ground, to the powerhouse and the turbine.

-The water is pressurized by the amount of head the project has (i.e. 1,500 foot drop in elevation) and the small nozzle (needle) the water must pass through as it strikes the runner (a series of spoon-like protuberances on a wheel) in the turbine, which in turn turns the generator creating electricity.
+The water is pressurized by the amount of head the project has (i.e. 1,500-foot drop in elevation) and the small nozzle (needle) the water must pass through as it strikes the runner (a series of spoon-like protuberances on a wheel) in the turbine, which in turn turns the generator creating electric power.

-The electricity then goes to the substation where a step-up transformer adjusts the current to the voltage that is wanted on the electrical grid,in this case 34.5 kV.
-Switchgear in the powerhouse is located in the office where the operations are monitored and adjusted to meet load demand.
-Operations are also set up to monitor them from a remote location (i.e. one or more of our central offices).
+The electric power is then transferred to the substation where a step-up transformer adjusts the current to the voltage that is needed on the electrical grid, in this case 34.5 kV.
+Switchgear in the powerhouse is located in the office where operations are monitored and adjusted to meet load demand.
+Operations can also be monitored from a remote location.

 |Project Name||Black Bear Lake|

 |LIHI Certificate Term||May 19, 2016 - May 19, 2021, extended to August 31, 2021|

 |Location||Located at river mile 5 on Black Bear Creek on Prince of Wales Island, Tongass National Forest, Alaska.|